 The largest island, Crete, is also the fifth largest island in the Mediterranean Sea after Sicily, Sardinia, Cyprus, and Corsica.
 The island has a population of more than 600,000.
 The capital and the largest city is Heraklion.

 Crete has varied terrain from fine-sand beaches at Elafonisi to the White Mountains.
 Mt.
 Ida, the tallest of the range, is where Zeus was born, according to Greek mythology.
 The big island of Crete is not part of any island group, though it does have a number of satellite islands including Gavdos, which is considered to be the southernmost point of Europe.

 The island has significant ancient ruins, particularly Knossos, which is the largest Bronze Age archaeological site, considered Europe's oldest city.
 Crete was the center of the Minoan civilization, the earliest known civilization in Europe dating back to 2700 B.C.

-The Largest Island Groups of Greece
+The Largest Island Groups

 The largest Greek island group is the Cyclades or Cycladic islands, also spelled Kyklades, with about two hundred small islands circling the twenty or so larger, better-known islands such as Mykonos and Santorini.

 Then, there is the Dodecanese Island group, with twelve main islands (the prefix "dodeca" means twelve) and many islets.
 Following them are the Ionian Islands, the Aegean Islands, and the Sporades.
 The Ionians are few in number but consist of several of the largest islands in Greece.

 It is difficult to determine which is the smallest Greek island.
 There are many rocky outcroppings in Greece that do not logically count as "islands" but may show up on some lists.
 Even the "smallest inhabited" island is hard to determine since privately-owned islands can be minuscule, with just a single-family residence standing on the island.